| Vintage LuggageWE

 (The classic monogram canvas features gold monograms on a

+brown background.)
 2004 - Takashi Murakami creates the "Cherry Blossom"

 pattern, in which smiling cartoon faces (which resemble anime